AusSRC/wallaby_mw/README.md

 # WALLABY Milky Way

-A Python (Prefect) pipeline for combining WALLABY Milky Way observations with HI4PI single dish observations, and performing source finding, for generating a source catalog of Milky Way data products.
+A Python (Prefect) pipeline for combining WALLABY Milky Way observations with Parkes HI4PI single dish observations, and performing source finding, for generating a source catalog of Milky Way data products.
 This has been written to run on the [CANFAR science platform](https://www.canfar.net/science-portal/).

 ## Overview